Pokémon Scarlet and Violet: Critical response

 The Guardian's Tom Regan found the games to be a fun take on the usual series formula, but criticized the games' technical and graphical problems, believing that they held back the games' potential.
 Jason Faulkner, writing for GameRevolution, criticized the games' textures, model collision, performance, and furthermore criticized the games' progression as being "awkward and semi-linear despite the open-world design".
 Lea Irion, writing about the games on 4Players, felt that the games showed that the Pokémon franchise was becoming less ambitious year after year, while also being unfinished and carelessly thrown together.
 She called the games disappointingly average as a result.
 Willem Hilhorst, writing in a retrospective for Nintendo World Report, criticized the games.
 While he felt as though the various glitches in the games could be excused due to the franchise's reputation with glitches such as MissingNo., he felt the removal of many long-standing series features alongside a lack of polish made the games "jam the gears" of those trying to enjoy them.
 He praised elements of the games and its story, but overall found the games to be off-putting to both casual and returning players alike.

 Publications criticized the games for suffering from graphical glitches and poor performance.
-The graphics were also considered to be lacklustre, with unfavorable comparisons to other Nintendo Switch titles such as Xenoblade Chronicles 3.
-The Washington Posts Jhaan Ekler described how fans and critics alike were unhappy with the graphics, stating that it still hadn't improved upon the franchise's notoriety for lackluster graphical design.
+The graphics were also considered to be lackluster, with unfavorable comparisons to other Nintendo Switch titles such as Xenoblade Chronicles 3.
+The Washington Posts Jhaan Ekler described how fans and critics alike were unhappy with the graphics, stating that it still had not improved upon the franchise's notoriety for lackluster graphical design.
 Eurogamer's Oliver Mackenzie found the games to be of low quality graphically, citing them as downgrades from their predecessor, Pokémon Legends: Arceus, and as being "comprehensive technical failures" in comparison to other games available on the Nintendo Switch.
 IGN writer Rebekah Valentine added that the games' innovative design was undermined by the numerous graphical and technical issues within the games.
 Due to the performance issues, some players began requesting refunds of the games soon after launch, which Nintendo granted in most cases.
 As a result of criticism toward the games' quality on release, The Pokémon Company COO, Takato Utsunomiya, stated that the company would be having internal discussions about the series's release schedule going forward.